What Is ODC — Offshore Development Center?

 This approach, when you set up a team in other country with help of vendor, allows saving funds and speed up recruiting.

 What Is ODC in Software Development?

-An offshore development center is a software studio located in a country with a deep talent pool and lower cost of living and offering software development services for the company located in another part of the world, where keeping a team in-house would cost much more.
+An offshore development center is a software office located in a country with a deep talent pool and lower cost of living and offering software development services for the company located in another part of the world.

 An ODC usually includes all kinds of specialists besides programmers and testers, so they also offer project managers, designers, copywriters, UX/UI specialists and others for your team to be hired.